History made: J&K police take oath under Indian Constitution for the first time

 New Delhi, Nov 19: The newly recruited policemen in Jammu and Kashmir took oath under the Constitution of India.
 This is for the first time that this has happened in history and this was facilitated by the decision to abrogate Article 370.

-Prior to the abrogation, Jammu and Kashmir had its own Constitution.
-Following the August 5 decision this has been abolished.
+Prior to the abrogation, J&K had its own Constitution.
+Following the August 5 decision, this has been abolished.

 1,145 policemen who took oath under the Indian Constitution vowed to bring peace in the Valley.